pbl834610670/ECE445SP25_Team33/README.md

 This is for the documentation of designing a table-cleaning robot in ECE 445 SP25

 ## 04/05/2025
-Today, I worked on writing the code for edge detection and tried to combine it with the obstacle avoidance code.
+I worked on writing the code for the edge detection subsystem and began integrating it with the obstacle avoidance code.
+Further testing of the sensor readings is still needed to ensure smooth and successful integration.
+The logic may need to be adjusted to prevent any conflicts between the two subsystems.

 ## 04/01/2025
-Today, we tested the functionality of the cooling fan and make sure it was able to suck up dusts on the table.
-We also talked to the machine shop about the design of our car boards.
+We first tested whether the voltage converter could successfully step up the voltage from 3.7V to 12V.
+After confirming it worked as expected, we connected one end of the converter to the battery and the other end to the vacuum fan.
+We then tested the functionality of the cooling fan to ensure it was able to effectively suck up dust from the table surface.
+In addition, we discussed the design of our robot’s base boards with the staff at the machine shop.

 ##